Albert2424/TFM/INITIAL_CONFIG/README.md

 ### EXECUTION

 To execute the program in your machine use the `run_ini.sh` file.
 If you want to execute the code in a cluster (i.e. powered by Slurm) then use something similar to `job.srun`.
-This are the default settings for the both files:
+This are the default settings for both files:

 ```bash
 seq='WT' #protein name (WT or Shuffle)